Chainfire/simple-signer/README.md

 so most of you won't have to spend hours Googling on the exactly right OpenSSL commands to convert your keys.
 Password-protected private keys are supported.

+Note that for EC (Elliptic Curve) only secp256k1 is supported, for Ethereum-specific usage (see the Ethereum section).
+While the code may *mostly* work for other curves, they are neither supported nor tested, and may generate unexpected results (if any).
+You probably want to be using Ed25519 anyway...

 ## License